dawranliou/dawranliou.com/content/10-40-books-i-read-in-2016.md

 like to recommend this book to anyone who’s in the software/computer industry.

 ### 25. The Personal MBA
+Having a technical backgraound, I know so little about business side and this book is perfect for peoople like me to start thinking in business.
+Now I need to turn those knowledges into actions.
+Recommend to all the tech fellows.

 ### 26. Getting to Yes
+Seek mutual benefits and always aim for win-win.

 ### 27. The Hard Thing about Hard Things
+The book's first part tells the CRAZY startup story of Ben Horowitz.
+Reading his words, I was so terrified and yet amazed by all the things he'd been through.
+In the rests of the book, Ben explained what the hard things are and what he'd learned from it.
+I am full of respect to the author and anyone starting a company.

 ### 28. The Richest Man in Babylon
+Full of wise thoughts about personal finance.
+My favorite quote is _"A part of what I earned is mine to keep."_ Pay yourself first when you get the paycheck, instead of paying the merchants.
+Financial education is so important yet totally missed-out in our education.
+Glad that I start gaining more knowledge about it.

 ### 29. The 4-hour Work Week
+This is one of my favorites.
+I can't tell you how much my mind was blown by this book.
+Recommended by my brother, I read this book back-to-back twice and wished every word would be memorized by heart.
+"The End of Jobs" tells the importance of having one's own business, and this book tells you exactly how.
+This is THE book that completely change the course of my life.

 ### 30. The Willpower Instinct
+Understanding what willpower is and how does it work have such an impact to my life.
+Willpower is like superpower that we all have.
+Understand it and utilize it properly makes us all superheroes. _(Side note: I was reading the Mistborn trilogy on the side while reading The Willpower Instinct.
+A fun idea came to me.
+The willpowers are like Mistings' Allomancy powers.
+Every time you draw willpower to face challenges, you burn a bit of your willpower reserves away.
+There're certain way you can do to recharge willpower, but if you don't use them wisely, they'll be burned out very quickly.)_

 ### 31. Trump: The Art of The Deal
+Get's a sneak peak into Donal Trump's mind.
+This person is a great businessman with a great mind.
+I'm giving him more respect after reading this book.

 ### 32. The E-myth Revisited
+This is a great companion book for The 4-hour Work Week.
+This book explained about the "E-myth", the Entrepreneur Myth, for most technician-changed entrepreneur.
+The product of a business isn't the real product of an entrepreneur.
+It is the business itself that is the real product of an entrepreneur.
+The product of business is just a bi-product of good business.
+There's a distinction between good product and good business.
+Good product does not necessary lead to good business.

 ### 33. Mistborn: The Final Empire
+No doubt this is the my favorite novel of the year!
+OMG I've never enjoyed a novel this much, and yet this is my very first book in the high-fantasy genre.
+I'll definitely read more fantasy books in the future.

+This book completely blew my mind away!
+That was the most satisfying reading experience one could get.
+Brandon Sanderson is a genius.
+The fantasy world he created was simply amazing - its well-thought magic system was the reason I first start reading the book but it was the characters and the twisted plots that stopped me from putting it down!
+It's full of tensions and OMG-that-did-not-just-happened throughout the book.
+I literary cried at a very emotional moment.
+I never cried over a book before.
+That how great it is.

+It's the longest book I read in ages but I totally enjoyed every minute of 30 hours.
+I just can't wait to reading the rest of two books of the trilogy.

 ### 34. A Brief History of Time

 ### 35. Redshirts